dhruvk998/International-Physicists-Tournament/IPT'25: Oscillating Rings/README.md

 https://drive.google.com/file/d/1hyvaKpPFhtNlJ_Grksj_DE4sJMujqyFy/view?usp=share_link

+"Theory" lists our analysis of the system.
+Essentially we write down a Lagrangian of the coupled system with a potential that describes the magnetic interaction.
+To obtain this potential, we approximate the ferromagnetic rings to consist of tangentially oriented dipoles.
+The total magnetic interaction is thus the integral over the interactions between all pairs of dipoles.

+"Method" lists our experimental techniques and results to analyze the system.
 A video link of our original experiments can be found here: https://youtu.be/qKzgtxwLCWc